 Allowing can only be applied to text input elements

 The code above can only be added to form field elements like <input> or <textarea> tags.
 It will not work for <p> or <div> elements.
+Additionally, data-hj-allow is not supported for text that is encapsulated within a closed shadow root.

 Go to your site list.